I tried registering A2A agents in Agent Registry and dynamically calling them from Strands Agents

 [tool_call] a2a_list_discovered_agents

 Perfect!
-Weather and calculator agents are available.
-I'll get Tokyo's weather information and then convert the temperature to Fahrenheit.
+The weather agent and calculator agent are available.
+I'll retrieve Tokyo's weather information and then convert the temperature to Fahrenheit.

 [tool_call] a2a_send_message